-The Chairperson's duties shall include the day-to-day management of the Club and ensuring the rest of the committee are fulfilling their roles in the committee.
+The Chairperson's duties shall include the day-to-day management of the Club and liaising with Volleyball Ireland with regards to national activities and promotions.

 4.1.2 The Secretary

 The Secretary's duties shall include the maintenance of all necessary documentation including the Minutes of all general meetings and committee meetings, and will be responsible for the Handover Documents for the incoming Committee.